 Bangladesh suffers from a lack of personnel in the healthcare sector.
 There are only 3.05 physicians and 1.07 nurses per 10,000 people in the country.
 Most of these professionals are focused on urban areas.
-The situation is even worse in the mental health sector as mental health professionals are extremely tough to come by.
+The situation is even worse in the mental health sector, as mental health professionals are adamant to come by.

-A very small portion of the budget is allocated toward mental health services and this is reflected in the lack of resources available for mental health patients throughout the country.
+Mental health services receive a small portion of the budget, which results in a lack of resources for patients.
 This weakness in policy has eventually created more systematic problems in different parts of society.

-The way forward for mental health services will require a strong combination of support from the healthcare sector (both public and private), as well as public health policy experts.
-The following recommendations can make ameliorate the mental health sector of Bangladesh moving forward:
+The way forward for mental health services will require a potent combination of support from the healthcare sector (both public and private) as well as public health policy experts.
+The following recommendations can help the mental health sector of Bangladesh moving forward:

-In conclusion, mental health services have historically been tough to come by in Bangladesh because of the lack of recognition of the problem.
-It is a matter of hope that these problems are starting to be recognized throughout the country, and people are looking for contemporary solutions, instead of sticking to traditional ones.
-Therefore, the development of infrastructure is critical and should be prioritized to accommodate the new waves of people that are actively trying to seek help and both public and private organizations need to step forward to pave the way forward.
+In conclusion, mental health services have historically been tough in Bangladesh because of the lack of recognition of the problem.
+Thankfully, people are starting to recognize these problems across the country, and they are looking for contemporary solutions instead of traditional ones.
+Infrastructure development is crucial for the new waves of people seeking assistance and should be prioritized.
+Both public and private organizations must step forward to pave the way forward.

 Eqra Mohammad Resalat Ohee, Trainee Consultant, and Farah Hamud Khan, Senior Business Consultant & Project Manager, at LightCastle Partners, have prepared the write-up.
 For further clarifications, contact here: [email protected]